The Lottery: Reality VS Fiction

 is stoned to death by her community.
 Even Dave, her son, is given small pebbles to throw at his own mother.
 While the story is set in an American village, the symbolism of women’s suffering is universal.

-Jackson presents a patriarchal society, where men come first as they converse with each other, but don’t include women in their discussions.
-Similarly, in peace processes women are left out, even though they didn’t wage the war.
+Jackson presents a patriarchal society, where men come first as they converse with each other, but they don’t include women in their discussions.
+Similarly, in peace processes, women are left out, even though they didn’t wage the war.
 However, the warlords, all men, are seated at the negotiation table.

-Historically, the witch- hunt targeted all innovative women including midwives, healers, poets, musicians, and others.
-The process of identifying a witch is no difference than a lottery draw.
+Historically, the witch- hunt targeted all innovative women, including midwives, healers, poets, musicians, and others.
+The process of identifying a witch is no different than a lottery draw.
 Earlier women were sacrificed as offerings to the Gods; the Nile Bride was one of the most infamous sacrifices.
 A beautiful woman would be thrown into the Nile to drown as an offering so the Nile wouldn’t flood.

 Similar to the reaction of the men in The Lottery, the men in these societies seemed to be at ease and in support of women’s suffering.
 The men cheered while women were burned alive at the stake.
 Whatever it was, witchcraft, the Nile flooding, or the lottery, it was the woman’s fault.

 Nowadays, Saudi Arabia is the only country on earth that punishes women for witch crafting in the 21st century.
 Women fall victims to that law, men are not accused of sorcery.
 The punishment is beheading.
 The Saudi men are the executioners, and the rest of the world is watching.
 Stoning is the punishment for adultery.
 However, only women are punished.
 Men are exempt because they can be with as many women as they can.
 Similarly, in Iran, only women are stoned, because only women are at default.
 Men are always right.